AndreiaCV/Comp.III-FinalProject/README.md

-# Blitz - The Game
+# Blaze - The Game

 Blitz - The game is a simple but fun car racing game.
 Your goal is to achieve the longest ride possible without getting hit by oncoming vehicles.
 Ready?